-Running along the Great Wall of China, jogging across the African savannah and racing through the Amazon are some of the exhilarating marathon experiences now on offer around the globe.
+Running along the shimmering Arctic tundra in Greenland, jogging across the African savannah and racing through the Amazon are some of the exhilarating marathon experiences now on offer around the globe.
 From coastal routes in Jamaica and California to challenging courses in the blazing Sahara and freezing Polar Circle, a growing number of endurance events provide a dramatic change of scene and pace.
 Read on for our pick of the world's best marathons.

 Not for the fainthearted, the legendary Marathon des Sables is one of the world’s toughest long-distance races.
-Laden with backpacks, competitors brave the sweltering Moroccan Sahara during a six-day ultra-marathon that covers 257km of golden dunes and stony plateaus.
-Over 13,000 runners have taken part in this extreme desert event since 1986 and its popularity endures today, with around 1200 men and women due at the starting line in April 2016.
+Laden with backpacks, competitors brave the sweltering Sahara desert during a six-day ultra-marathon that covers 257km of golden dunes and stony plateaus.
+Over 13,000 runners have taken part in this extreme desert event since 1986 and its popularity endures today.

 For those who like sightseeing at speed, the Great Wall Marathon is a memorable way to see one of China’s most famous landmarks.
 Featuring vertiginous climbs up sections of the wall, plus trails through fields and villages, it’s a demanding, mountainous course.
 But although the steep gradient can reduce runners to clambering up the Great Wall’s ancient steps, the views are magnificent and villagers offer encouragement along the route.

-London might be the UK’s best-known marathon, but the Lake District’s Ultra Trail Marathon is arguably its most scenic.
-Beginning on the shores of vast Derwentwater lake in Keswick, the challenging 50km course meanders through rugged fells and peaceful valleys.
-Undulating, mountainous terrain means this isn’t the race for marathon PBs, but this stamina-testing event offers a close encounter with one of England’s most wild and beautiful regions.
+London might be one of the world's best marathons, but the Lakeland Trails Ultra is arguably the UK's most scenic.
+Beginning in Ambleside in the Lake District, the challenging 55 km course meanders through rugged fells and peaceful valleys.
+Undulating, mountainous terrain means this isn’t the race for marathon PB's, but this stamina-testing event offers a close encounter with one of England’s most wild and beautiful regions.
 For the truly heroic there is a 100-km course too!

-Billed as ‘the wildest of them all’, South Africa’s Big Five Marathon offers entrants the chance to spot antelopes, giraffes and elephants as they race through the dry savannah landscape.
+Billed as ‘the wildest of them all’, the Big Five Marathon offers entrants the chance to spot elephants, rhinos and leopards as they race through the South African savannah.
 Sandy trails and dirt tracks weave past lakes, grazing wildlife and rocky hills.
 Part of the course even crosses into lion country, where big cat sightings might persuade some runners to speed up.

 Established by experienced runner Mari-Mar Walton in 2010, the Outback Marathon follows private, red-earth trails through the Australian bush, past the looming sandstone monolith of Uluru.
 Camels and kangaroos gaze on as hundreds of athletes cover a relatively flat loop, experiencing the striking Northern Territory wilderness at an accelerated pace.